 (a) Should any player wish to transfer to another club playing in the league, an application for the transfer of a registered player must be made on the prescribed transfer form.
 All players must write their FULL NAME AND ADDRESS in BLOCK capitals, enter their DATE OF BIRTH, and sign their portion of the form.

-The Secretaries of both clubs will then complete and SIGN the form and the secretary of the club to which the player is transferring will forward the form to the Registration Secretary.
+The Secretaries of both clubs will then complete and SIGN the form and the secretary of the club to which the player is transferring will forward the form to the Player Registration Officer.

-(b) All transfers must be approved by the Registration Secretary not less than 24 hours before the player plays for his new club in a league or cup match.
+(b) All transfers must be approved by the Player Registration Officer not less than 24 hours before the player plays for his new club in a league or cup match.
 A scanned copy is acceptable.

-(c) No player so transferred, or, whose registration is cancelled after the middle point of the league schedule may take part in any of the competitions organised by the P.C.C.C. during the season.
+(c) No player so transferred, or, whose registration is cancelled after the middle point of the league schedule may take part in any of the competitions organised by the Pembroke County Cricket League during the season.

 8. Ground suitability